 This category of program is sometimes called a nursing home diversion program.
 In addition to helping seniors, its intent is to reduce wasteful spending by preventing individuals from unnecessarily entering into Medicaid-funded nursing homes simply because they lack the funds for limited home care.

-Applicants who are currently residing in a nursing home, but could live in a home setting with needed assistance, are also eligible for this program.
+Applicants who are currently residing in a nursing home but could live in a home setting with needed assistance are also eligible for this program.

 Services offered may include a home health aide who can assist with ADLs, such as bathing, dressing, and other personal care needs, as well as IADLs, like delivery of meals, coordination between caregivers and local non-profit agencies in the area, household chores and laundry, and doing minor household repairs.

-As mentioned previously, there may be a fee for services based on a sliding scale, which is based on the applicant’s income.
+As mentioned before, there may be a fee for services based on a sliding scale, which is based on the applicant’s income.
 Any fees, should they apply, are well below the market rate for similar services.